Paraphraser/PiBuilder/docs/upgrade-treeless-clone.md

 		$ mv backups services docker-compose*.yml* ../IOTstack
 		```

-		If you encounter permission errors, you should fix those before re-trying the command.
+		If you encounter permission errors, you should fix those **before** re-trying the command.
+Please don't resort to using `sudo` to force the `mv` command to work.

 		The rules are simple:

 		* `backups/influxdb` and its contents should be owned `root:root`;
 		* everything else should be owned by `$USER:$USER`.

+		You may need to use `sudo` to change ownership.
+That's OK.
+Just don't use `sudo` to force the move.

 	* Move the `volumes` directory, which **does** need `sudo`: